wp-plugins/listly/readme.txt

 6. Example of full format list

 == Changelog ==

+= 1.6.6 =
+* Conditional loading of CSS and Scripts on singular pages based on ShortCode presence.

 = 1.6.5 =
 * Updating ShortCode to pass all parameters to API.